jet/equinox/README.md

   - [Provision](#provisioning):
     - Start Local EventStore running in simulated cluster mode
-    - Set Environment variables X 3 for a CosmosDb database and container (you might need to `eqx init`)
+    - Set environment variables x 4 for a CosmosDB database and container (you might need to `eqx init`)
+    - Add a `EQUINOX_COSMOS_CONTAINER2` environment variable referencing a separate (`eqx init` initialized) CosmosDB Container that will be used to store fallback events in the [Fallback mechanism's tests](https://github.com/jet/equinox/pull/247)
     - `docker-compose up` to start 3 servers for the `SqlStreamStore.*.Integration` test suites
         - [NB `SqlStreamStore.MsSql` has not been tested yet](https://github.com/jet/equinox/issues/175) :see_no_evil: **
   - Run `./build.ps1` in PowerShell (or PowerShell Core on MacOS via `brew install cask pwsh`)